slorber/react-async-hook/README.md

 # react-async-hook

-The easiest way to load data in your React components:
+- Simplest way to get async result in your React component
+- Typescript support
+- Refetch on params change
+- Handle concurrency issues if params change too fast
+- Flexible, works with any async function, not just api calls

 ```jsx
 const StarwarsHero = ({ id }) => {